git/git.github.io/rev_news/drafts/edition-98.md

   created by a recent change in how Git uses the [PCRE2 library](https://www.pcre.org/).
-This change made Git try to run PCRE2's JIT (Just In Time) compiler on a sample pattern and fall back to not using the JIT compiler if it failed.
+This change made Git try to run PCRE2's JIT (Just In Time) compiler on a sample pattern and fall back to not using the JIT compiler if the attempt failed.

-  Junio said it could alternatively be that the version of the PCRE2 library linked to v2.40 has been updated compared to the one in previous Git versions, but asked if it made a difference to disable the JIT compiler by prefixing the pattern with `(*NO_JIT)`.
+  Junio said it could alternatively be that the version of the PCRE2 library linked to v2.40 had been updated compared to the one in previous Git versions, but asked if it made a difference to disable the JIT compiler by prefixing the pattern with `(*NO_JIT)`.